PyO3/pyo3/guide/src/migration.md

 The trait `IntoPyPointer`, which provided the `into_ptr` method on many types, has been removed. `into_ptr` is now available as an inherent method on all types that previously implemented this trait.

+### `AsPyPointer` now `unsafe` trait

+The trait `AsPyPointer` is now `unsafe trait`, meaning any external implementation of it must be marked as `unsafe impl`, and ensure that they uphold the invariant of returning valid pointers.

 ## from 0.18.* to 0.19

 ### Access to `Python` inside `__traverse__` implementations are now forbidden